Nmegazord/PlotNode/README.md

 # PlotNode
- My final project submission for cs50 is a data visualization dashboard coded in flask and plotly.
-Enjoy!
+PlotNode is a data visualization tool mostly based on the structure of pset8/finance from [cs50](https://cs50.harvard.edu/).
+It allows users to register for a new account, change their password and logout.
+Once the account is logged in, the user can upload or delete uploaded .csv files.
+The files are personal and connected to each individual account.
+By clicking the "graph" button, the user can generate a scatter plot of the first 2 columns of each csv file, and additional buttons are available to generate statistics, such as a trendline that uses the least square method.
 Check out its demo on [youtube](https://www.youtube.com/watch?v=IIRxf3xr4W8)!